passageidentity/passage-flex-react-native/README.md

 ### Go Passwordless

-Find more details about Passkey Flex on our [Passkey Flex Documentation](https://docs.passage.id/flex) page.
+Check out the [API Reference](#api-reference) below, along with more details about Passkey Flex on our [Passkey Flex Documentation](https://docs.passage.id/flex) page.

 # API Reference